Akenrind/ruuvitracker_fw/README.md

 `cp -r stmhal/boards/RUUVITRACKER_C3/copy_to_board/* /device/mountpoint/`

-See 'Tips' for rsync utility.
+See 'Tips' for the `rsync` utility.

 ## Hardware